-Sarah's style has evolved over 10 years working as a Creative Director in NYC and Sydney, Australia.
+Before photography, she was a Creative Director in NYC and Sydney, Australia.

-She has delivered major campaigns for clients including Amazon, Starbucks, Pfizer, World Wildlife Fund & Vogue Australia.
+Sarah has delivered major campaigns for clients including Amazon, Starbucks, Pfizer, World Wildlife Fund & Vogue Australia.

 Interview with Sarah